 pinch of garlic powder

-this recipe could also easily be made with a regular cucumber, it could be modified with other herbs like basil, mint or oregano, and would be great with pungent flavors like onion or garlic added. for another simple tomato salad recipe check out the rustic heirloom tomato salad i posted last year.
+This recipe could also easily be made with a regular cucumber, it could be modified with other herbs like basil, mint or oregano, and would be great with pungent flavors like red onion or minced garlic added.
+For another simple tomato salad recipe check out the Rustic Heirloom Tomato Salad I posted last year.